araqnid/gradle-kotlin-nodejs-application/README.md

 ### moduleName

 Must match the root name of the JavaScript produced by the Kotlin compiler.
+The plugin will try to glean this from the compilation task.

 ### useNcc